-The rosetta stone is an uncompleted grey and pink granodiorite stela dating to 196 BC which holds a decree of king Ptolemy V of Egypt in three languages: Hieroglyphics, Domatic, and Greek, all containing the same texts and meaning which was the key to decipher and fully understand the ancient Egyptian language and writing system of hieroglyphics.
+The rosetta stone is an uncompleted grey and pink granodiorite stela dating to 196 BC which holds a decree of king Ptolemy V of Egypt in three languages: Hieroglyphics, Domatic, and Greek, all containing the same texts and meaning which was the key to decipher and fully understand the ancient egyptian language and writing system of hieroglyphics.

-The Rosetta Stone
+History of The Rosetta Stone

 The stone was miraculously discovered at port saint Julien in the city of Rosetta (El-Rashid) in 1799 AD an officer engineer Bouchard of Napoleon’s army.
 The stone was extracted from an old wall that was under renovation.
 The stone was later seized by a British general turner after the defeat of napoleon in 1801then in 1802 the stone was moved to the British Museum in London where it still resides and is considered one of the most-visited object in the museum till today.

-The texts on the rosetta stone talks about the achievements and the justice & productive rule of Ptolemy V. the texts talk about the prosperity brought to Egypt, the construction of temples and water canals and the restoration of old ones, the reduction and elimination of taxes, the release of many prisons who were considered enemies of the state and the expansion of the Egyptian empire.
+The texts on the rosetta stone talks about the achievements and the justice & productive rule of Ptolemy V. The texts talk about the prosperity brought to Egypt, the construction of temples and water canals and the restoration of old ones, the reduction and elimination of taxes, the release of many prisons who were considered enemies of the state and the expansion of the Egyptian empire.
 The texts also showcase Ptolemy as the god Ptolemy, beloved of Ptah.
 The rosetta stone detail that the king’s birthday and coronation on the last day on the 17th of each month were celebrated as festivals.
 These decrees were written in three writing systems and then the stones were set up in all the temples next to the statue of this great king.

-Rosetta Stone Deciphering Hieroglyphics
+Deciphering The Rosetta Stone

 The deciphering process of the rosette stone was largely accomplished by Thomas Young an English physicist and Jean François Champollion of France.
 The rosetta stone held six identical cartouches (oval figures enclosing hieroglyphs), Young was the first person to show that some of the hieroglyphs on the stone wrote the sound of the royal name of Ptolemy.
 He deciphered the cartouche and proven the cartouches found in other inscriptions were the names of royalty, he also discovered the way in which hieroglyphic signs were to be read.